 What is a Permanent Resident Card?A permanent resident card is the main way Canadian perment residents of all ages(formerly known as landed immigrants) prove their status to government agencies You must show your PR Card when returning to Canada after travelling internationally by any commercial carrier (i.e. plane, train, boat or bus).
-If you hold a passport from a country where the citizens are required to have a visa to visit Canada, you will be asked to present the PR Card before you board the carrier that will take you back to Canada.
+If you hold a passport from a country where the citizens are required to have a visa to visit Canada, you will be asked to present the Permanent Resident Card before you board the carrier that will take you back to Canada.
 You will also need to show your PR Card to the Border Services officer at the Canadian port of entry to prove your permanent resident status.

-How do I get a Permanent Resident Card?To get a permanent resident card directly through the government, you should go to CIC’s website and read the instruction guide (IMM 5445 ).
+How do I get a Permanent Resident Card?To get a permanent resident card directly through the government, you should go to IRCC’s website and read the instruction guide (IMM 5445 ).
 You should complete the application forms and pay the application fees (making sure you get your fee receipt and submit it with your application).
-Finally, mail your application to the Case Processing Centre in Sydney, Nova Scotia.If you would like to use Immigroup to file your PR Card application, download the forms and submit them to our office by fax (416-640-2650), email, mail, courier, or in person .
+Finally, mail your application to the Case Processing Centre in Sydney, Nova Scotia.If you would like to use Immigroup to file your Permanent Resident Card application, download the forms and submit them to our office by fax (416-640-2650), email, mail, courier, or in person .
 If you are using a service like Immigroup’s, you will need to complete a "Use of Representative" (IMM 5476 ), included in our package.

 If you are sending your application by regular mail, you should address the package to: